 Drugs containing Alprazolam: Xanax, Xanax XR, Alprazolam Intensol, Niravam

 Summary of Use during Lactation

+A safety scoring system finds alprazolam possible to use during breastfeeding.
 Because of reports of effects in infants, including sedation, alprazolam is probably not the best benzodiazepine for repeated use during nursing, especially with a neonate or premature infant.
 A shorter-acting benzodiazepine without active metabolites is preferred.
 After a single dose of alprazolam, there is usually no need to wait to resume breastfeeding.

 Maternal Levels.
 Eight lactating women who averaged 11.8 weeks postpartum (range 6 to 28 weeks) were given a single 0.5 mg dose of alprazolam orally.
 Eleven breastmilk samples were obtained over the 36 hours after the dose.
 A mean peak alprazolam milk level of 3.7 mcg/L occurred at an average of 1.1 hours (range 0.47 to 3.8 hours) after the dose.
 The half-life of alprazolam in milk averaged 14.5 hours.
 The metabolites 4-hydroxyalprazolam and alpha-hydroxyalprazolam were not detected (<0.5 to 1 mcg/L) in milk.
-The authors calculated that an exclusively breastfed infant whose mother was taking alprazolam in the normal dosage range would receive a dose of 0.5 to 5 mcg/kg/day or about 3% of the maternal weight-adjusted dosage.
+The authors calculated that an exclusively breastfed infant whose mother was taking alprazolam in the normal dosage range would receive a daily dosage of 0.5 to 5 mcg/kg or about 3% of the maternal weight-adjusted dosage.

 Infant Levels.
 Relevant published information was not found as of the revision date.